HadrienG2/3photons-julia/Porting_Notes.md

-  of the time typing the equivalent of a math expression will Just Work, without any need for explicit conversions, markers of float-ness (e.g. typing `3. + x` instead of `3 + x`) or C-style broken promotion rules that fire too late after some information has been lost (e.g. `1 / 3 * 3` works).
+  of the time typing the equivalent of a math expression will Just Work, without any need for explicit conversions, markers of float-ness (e.g. typing `3. + x` instead of `3 + x`) or C-style broken promotion rules that fire too late after some information has been lost (e.g. `1 / 3 * 3` returning `0`).
-- While the numerical prefix syntax `3x` initially felt like a gimmick that makes the language grammar needlessly ambiguous (e.g. can you remember in a fraction of a second what `7/8x` does?
-And if the goal is to look like math, why do I need to write `7x*y` over `7xy`?), I must admit that it does help further reduce syntax noise and "expression width" in many situations though.
+- The numerical prefix syntax `3x` initially felt like a gimmick that makes the language grammar needlessly ambiguous (e.g. can you remember in a fraction of a second what `7/8x` does?
+And if the goal is to look like math, why do I need to write `7x*y` over `7xy`?).
+But after using it, I must admit that it does help reduce syntax noise and expression width in many situations.

 All these design touches contribute to making numerical expressions very concise and light on syntax noise in the common case, which makes the mathematical